flowr-analysis/flowr/wiki/Dataflow Graph.md

        readonly tag:          VertexType.Use
        /** Does not require an environment to be attached.
 If we promote the use to a function call, we attach the environment later.  */ readonly environment?: undefined
-       /** set on a synthesized by-name-lookup use whose name folded to a constant; not readonly, set post-graph */ constantFallback?:     true
+       constantFallback?:     true
    }
    ```

    </details>